Back to blog

 • Do not manipulate breathing during the measurement unless you are doing a specific breathing test; slow breathing can acutely raise HRV and distort comparison.

-• Check for artefacts: poor sensor contact, movement, cold skin or tattoos can affect optical readings.
+• Check for artefacts: poor sensor contact, movement, cold skin, tattoos, low perfusion or skin tone can affect optical readings.

 • Interpret HRV together with resting heart rate: low HRV plus high resting heart rate tells a different story from low HRV with normal heart rate.